🎓

 11:30

-Monish Pabrai states that Wall Street sometimes gets confused between risk and uncertainty, and you can profit handsomely from that confusion.
+Monish Pabrais states that Wall Street sometimes gets confused between risk and uncertainty, and you can profit handsomely from that confusion.

 11:41